 A booming streaming market is one thing.
-Having an audience willing to watch all that live streaming content is a completely different thing.
+Having an audience willing to watch all that live streaming content is completely different.
 Thankfully, live streaming has an eager audience and a pronounced effect on the audience’s willingness to engage with the content.

 People want to see more live video

-The biggest streaming-first platform, Amazon-owned Twitch, has 2.2 million daily active broadcasters.
-They create content that’s watched by 15 million daily unique users, who spend more than an hour and a half a day watching videos.
-All this comes with a small caveat – Twitch is oriented towards gamers, and it’s not as marketer- or business-friendly as other social networks are.
+The biggest streaming-first platform, Amazon-owned Twitch, has over 5.5 million monthly active broadcasters.
+They create content that’s watched by an average of 1.9 million concurrent viewers, who spend more than an hour and a half a day watching videos.
+All this comes with a small caveat — Twitch is oriented towards gamers, and it’s not as marketer- or business-friendly as other social networks.

 So let’s take Facebook as an example.
 People love to watch videos on Facebook.
-Over 80% of the top 500 posts of Facebook last year were video posts.
+Over 80% of the top 500 posts of Facebook in 2018 were video posts.
 The same survey noted that video posts get at least 59% more engagement than other types of posts.

-Nearly half of them, 47%, would say that they are watching more live video content than they did a year before.
-52% of them turn to social platforms in search for live-streamed content, followed by 41% who’d look at digital streaming subscription services.
+Nearly half of them, 47%, would say they are watching more live video content than they did a year before.
+52% turn to social platforms in search of live-streamed content, followed by 41% who’d look at digital streaming subscription services.
 Gaming websites come fourth with 33%.

 Watching live-streamed content is usually tied with social activities, including communication with people on social media, both those who are also watching the content and those who are not.
 Brands are experiencing increased engagement from their audiences with live video.
 Facebook even said that live content gets six times the engagement of regular content on its platform.

 The key takeaway would be that live-streamed content is very popular among audiences and that fostering communication and interaction probably has something to do with it.